ascholerChemeketa/cs160Reader/_sources/CSPRepeatImages/Exercises.rst

 .. activecode:: csprepeatimages_exercises3
     :nocodelens:

-    Fill in the missing code on lines 9, 12, and 18 below to set the blue to half the original value in all pixels in the picture.
+    Fill in the missing code on lines 9, 12, and 18 below so that the blue value of each pixel ends up 1/2 of what it used to be.

     ~~~~
     # STEP 1: USE THE IMAGE LIBRARY
     from image import *